labgem/PPanGGOLiN/docs/user/Outputs.md

 In most cases it will provide with a HDF-5 file named "pangenome.h5".
 This file stores all the information about your pangenome and the analysis that were run.
 If given to ppanggolin through most of the subcommands, it will read information from it.
 This is practical as you can regenerate figures or output files, or rerun parts of the analysis without redoing everything.

-In this section, each parts will describe a possible output of PPanGGOLiN, and will be commented with the command line that generates it using the HDF5 file, which is assumed to be called 'pangenome.h5'.
+In this section, each part will describe a possible output of PPanGGOLiN, and will be commented with the command line that generates it using the HDF5 file, which is assumed to be called 'pangenome.h5'.

-When using the same subcommand (like 'write' or 'draw' that can help you generate multiple file each), you can provide multiple options to write all of the file formats that you desire at once.
+When using the same subcommand (like 'write_pangenome' or 'draw' that can help you generate multiple file each), you can provide multiple options to write all of the file formats that you desire at once.

 ## PPanGGOLiN figures outputs